QR1.5.1 The Way of Science

-Science is a way to ask questions of reality not a set of fixed ideas:
+Science is a way to ask questions of external reality not a set of fixed ideas about it:

 Science is not about building a body of known ‘facts’.
 It is a method for asking awkward questions and subjecting them to a reality-check, thus avoiding the human tendency to believe whatever makes us feel good.(Pratchett et al., 1999)